Nursing

 Upon completion of the degree in Nursing, graduates will be able to:

-1. Provide safe individualized nursing care to diverse patients, families, and groups by integrating the nursing process, evidence-based practices, and principles of education across the levels of prevention.
+1. Design safe individualized nursing care to diverse patients, families, and groups by integrating the nursing process, evidence-based practices, and principles of education across the levels of prevention.

-2. Practice collaboratively on the multi-disciplinary health care team using principles of teamwork, leadership, and conflict management to achieve shared goals.
+2. Plan collaboratively on the multi-disciplinary health care team using principles of teamwork, leadership, and conflict management to achieve shared goals.

-3. Select appropriate evidence from professional data bases to make informed clinical decisions that promote safe and effective patient care.
+3. Integrate assessment data and evidence-based databases to make informed clinical decisions that promote safe and effective patient care

-4. Use health care system resources and technology to evaluate and improve the quality of nursing care to patients, families, and communities.
+4. Select health care system resources and technology to evaluate and improve the quality of nursing care to patients, families, and communities.

-5. Communicate effectively with patients and the health care team using written, verbal, nonverbal, and electronic modalities.
+5. Identify effective communication with patients and the health care team using written, verbal, nonverbal, and electronic modalities.

-6. Demonstrate accountability for professional nursing practice that reflects legal, ethical, and regulatory guidelines.
+6. Model for professional nursing practice that reflects legal, ethical, regulatory guidelines, and life-long learning.

 In addition, the graduate will be able to demonstrate competency in the general education outcomes.